faris-ashriem/movie-recommender/README.md

 # Movie-Recommender
-Python program that will take a movie title for an input and recommend similar movies.
+Python program that takes a movie title as input and recommends similar movies.
 This system outputs 10 movies by analyzing movie summary data and applying different techniques to identify similar keywords and themes.

 <p align="center">